pmhiggins/NutMEG-Implementations/Enceladus2024_BiomassBiosignatures/README_Higgins2025_submitted.md

 This code can replicate the isotope cycling models described in the manuscript.
 Some datasets or the bulk chemistry are from Higgins et al., (2024), JGR:Planets.
 The datasets for that work have been archived in figshare (doi: 10.6084/m9.figshare.22557706) and can be extracted and placed into the `data` directory.

 This code is designed to be used in the directory layout specified in the [main NutMEG-Implementations README](https://github.com/pmhiggins/NutMEG-Implementations/README.md).
 For best compatability, use the nm_v2 branch of NutMEG.
+The only additional dependency of this code compared to NutMEG's dependencies is `sympy`, which can be installed via `pip`.

 - `IsotopeSpeciation/ChemicalIsotopeSpeciation.py` contains a class and methods for computing the carbonate isotope speciation, partitioning isotopes between CO2, HCO3 and CO3.